Alenko124/mlops-project-Group21/reports/READMEgreske.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.
-The service*
-> *costing the most was ... due to ... .
-Working in the cloud was ...*
->
 > Answer:

 The most expensive service used during the project was Vertex AI, with a total cost of approximately $5.36.
 This is expected, as Vertex AI was used to run container-based model training jobs in the cloud, including a full training run of 30 epochs on managed compute resources.
 The second largest cost came from Cloud Storage ($1.17), which was used to store datasets, model artifacts, and intermediate outputs.